Doping in Non-Olympic Sports Challenging the Legitimacy of WADA?

-Doping in Non-Olympic Sports; Challenging the legitimacy of WADA? argues against the International Olympic Committee (IOC) run regime where WADA Code compliance is used as the only parameter to define an activity as sport.
+Doping in Non-Olympic Sports: Challenging the legitimacy of WADA? argues against the International Olympic Committee (IOC)-run regime where WADA Code compliance is used as the only parameter to define an activity as a sport.
 The book argues that the definition of modern sport is based on certain factors identified through sociological and historical research.
-These parameters are common across the board and do not distinguish between Olympic and Non-Olympic sport.
+These parameters are common across the board and do not distinguish between Olympic and Non-Olympic sports.
 However, the use of the word Olympic in the Non-Olympic sport terminology subjects such sports to IOC dictates.
 Consequently, the IOC exploits its monopoly over the word Olympics to insist on WADA Code compliances.
-The numerous instances of doping, as reported, goes on to prove that WADA is turning a blind eye to these Non-Olympic sports.
+The numerous instances of doping, as reported, go on to prove that WADA is turning a blind eye to these Non-Olympic sports.

 2. Non-Olympic Sport and WADA Code-The Twain Needs to Meet